 - The applicant must be a member of an approved club and be recommended by officers of the club.
-It is felt that the club will know the background and gualifications of the applicant through club activities. - The applicant's character, honesty and integrity must be above reproach. - They must have a thorough knowledge of UKC's rules and policies, and have demonstrated good judgement. - The applicant must be at least twenty-one (21) years old. - They must completely fill out the application and pass the test covering UKC Cur Event rules and policies, which may be obtained from UKC. - An applicant, having met the requirements of items above, must serve an apprenticeship under one (1) UKC Licensed Hunt Master, and be recommended by him/her in order to be considered for a license.
+It is felt that the club will know the background and qualifications of the applicant through club activities. - The applicant's character, honesty and integrity must be above reproach. - They must have a thorough knowledge of UKC's rules and policies and have demonstrated good judgment. - · The applicant must be at least twenty-one (21) years old. - They must completely fill out the application and pass the test covering UKC Feist Event rules and policies, which may be obtained from UKC. - An applicant, having met the requirements of items above, must serve an apprenticeship under one (1) UKC Licensed Hunt Master, and be recommended by him/her in order to be considered for a license.
 No more than two (2) apprentices may serve under a Hunt Master at an event.
 Apprentices are subject to the same restrictions as the Hunt Master concerning entering their dogs in the events where they serve.
-However, all decisions must be made by the licensed Hunt Master. - Enclose a fee of \$20 when submitting the application for a license.
-Once a Hunt Master is approved, the license is issued indefinitely.
-However, licenses are subject to review and may be withdrawn by UKC at any time. - All licenses for UKC Hunt Masters shall be granted or withheld at the sole discretion of United Kennel Club.

-The licensed Hunt Master must keep up to date with the rules and policies.
-If they do not, they will place themselves in jeopardy of losing their license.
+However, all decisions must be made by the licensed Hunt Master. - Once a Hunt Master is approved, the license is issued indefinitely.
+However, licenses are subject to review and may be withdrawn by UKC at any time. - · All licenses for UKC Hunt Masters shall be granted or withheld at the sole discretion of United Kennel Club. - The licensed Hunt Master must remain up to date with the rules and policies.
+Otherwise, they will place themselves in jeopardy of losing their license.